Tenants wanting to keep a pet

 Update your tenancy agreement

 If your landlord has given you permission to keep a pet in your property, make sure you get it in writing.
 You should ask for a clause to be added to your tenancy agreement, which contains the things that you have agreed on.
-Make sure that any ‘No Pets’ clauses are removed.
-This will prevent problems from arising in future.
+Make sure that any ‘No Pets’ clauses are revoked to prevent problems from arising in future.
+Some landlords write into the tenancy agreement the number and size of pets allowed in the property, such as 2 dog policy and under 20kg each, and state they must be kept pest free and a deep clean must be carried out if you ever leave the property.

-What to do if you landlord says you cannot keep a pet
+What to do if your landlord says you cannot keep a pet